infumap/infumap/tools/gpu/README.md

 use `IMAGE_TAGGING_MODEL_REPO`, `IMAGE_TAGGING_MODEL_FILE`, and
 `IMAGE_TAGGING_MMPROJ_FILE` for separate fields.

-Note: `tools/gpu/text_embed` defaults to `Qwen/Qwen3-Embedding-0.6B-GGUF:Q8_0` with `llama-server --embedding`.
+Note: `tools/gpu/text_embed` uses the fixed `Qwen/Qwen3-Embedding-0.6B-GGUF:Q8_0` model with `llama-server --embedding`.
+There is no environment variable or launcher argument to change this model.
 It requests GPU layers on NVIDIA and macOS hosts by default.
 Set `TEXT_EMBEDDING_LLAMA_NGL=0` to force CPU execution.

 The combined launcher keeps each service independent: